Credlin Keneally

-Credlin Keneally (originally announced as Credlin & Keneally) was an Australian television news and commentary program broadcast weekly on Sky News Australia.
+Credlin Keneally (originally announced as Credlin & Keneally) is an Australian television news and commentary program broadcast weekly on Sky News Australia.
 The program was co-hosted by Peta Credlin and Kristina Keneally and features long-form discussion of political issues between the presenters.

 The format marks the first time a program on Sky News has been hosted by two women.
 The program is the first permanent hosting position for Credlin, who joined Sky News as a contributor in May 2016.
 It is the fourth format Keneally has hosted, having previously co-hosted axed programs The Cabinet and Keneally and Cameron, while she continues co-hosting daytime program To The Point with Peter van Onselen.
 The announcement came just three months after the pair guest hosted an episode of The Friday Show together.

 The program was broadcast from the Sky News centre in the Sydney suburb of Macquarie Park.
-It premiered on 16 November 2016 at 8pm AEDT.
+It premiered on 16 November 2016 at 8 pm AEDT.
 The program was put into hiatus in May 2017.